jdotto2/arduino101/tutorial3-analog-input.md

     delay(15);
 }
 ```
 In this example, we read in the analog input, which comes in the range of `0-1023`, and write to analog output, which has a range of `0-255`, so we divide it by 4 to fit the mapping.
 Notice that we do not need to set pin mode, all the pins are implicitly in high-impedence mode or input mode.
-However, if you used the same pin for an output, you will need to set it back to input mode.
+However, if you used the same pin for an output, you will need to set it to output mode manually using ``pinMode``.